nodejs/node-addon-api/CONTRIBUTING.md

 etc).

 The downside of this approach is the following:
-- Potential for lack of visibility - evangelism and education is hard, and module authors might not find right patterns and instead implement things themselves
+- Potential for lack of visibility.
+Evangelism and education are hard, and module authors might not find the right patterns and instead implement things themselves
 - There might be greater friction for the Node-API WG in evolving APIs since the ecosystem would have taken dependencies on the API shape of **node-addon-api**